 After studying physics, sociology and German philology at Jena University, I joined Prof. Udo Hahn’s Group in summer 2016.
 Since then my work focuses on modeling emotional reactions to language on different linguistic levels (words, sentences, and texts).
 A distinguishing feature of our research is the close connection to psychology in terms of data sets and, in particular, formal representations of affective states.
 As such, my long-term goal is to push sentiment analysis away from its narrow focus on positive vs. negative feelings only but instead introducing more expressive models of emotion from psychological theory.
 I am also interested in applying our resulting methodologies to questions asked within the humanities and social sciences.
 In summer 2018, I spent three months as a visiting scholar at the University of Pennsylvania working together with Lyle Ungar.
+I spent summer 2019 as a research intern at Amazon Alexa where I was working on accelerating question answering models for production.

 Sven Buechel, Anneke Buffone, Barry Slaff, Lyle Ungar, João Sedoc.
 2018.
 Modeling Empathy and Distress in Reaction to News Stories.
 In EMNLP 2018 — Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing.
 Brussels, Belgium, October 31 – November 4, 2018.
 Pages 4758–4765.
 [Paper][Slides][Video][Code & Data][Preprint]